-The Pokemon Company surprised us all at today's Pokemon event to share a revamped Pokemon Snap is coming to Nintendo Switch.
+The Pokemon Company surprised us all at a recent Pokemon event, sharing a revamped Pokemon Snap that's coming to Nintendo Switch.

 The Pokemon company threw a curveball and will be reimagining a Nintendo 64 classic 20 years later.